etao36/Celer-Android-SDK/README.md

 ### Step 2.
 Get Celer profile

 To connect to an offc-hain service provider, we need a server profile which is provided by this off-chain provider.
 You can use the hard-coded profile inside the sample application directly.
 We have prepared everything you need.
-To use Celer SDK in application, we will generate files inside devices.
-“StoreDir” means location of generated files.
+“StoreDir” tells the SDK where to cache the data locally on your device.

 ```kotlin
 val profile = getString(R.string.cprofile, datadir)